syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 - Says "Mackenbachs let us down"
 - 2 hours to mingle before game starts

-+ Dalynn + Fredrik go to upper deck
++ Dalynn + Frederik go to upper deck
 + Talk to few centaurs
 + "A talking cat?!
 We should have that as Golden Hooves for next year!"

 - Is dubbed "Flow the man cat" by them

-> "Swiper no swiping!" - Dalynn to Fredrik
+> "Swiper no swiping!" - Dalynn to Frederik

 - Wacomar & Faramar investigate possible opponents at the poker tables
 - Try to gain insight in their playing style to get an advantage later